DRIVING/TOWING - TOWING

 Below are the Caravan Council’s simple drawings and formulae for calculating the increase or decrease in ball weight, depending on the contents of each water tank and the LPG cylinders, as well as a formula for calculating the effects of moving spare wheels.

-Knowing the magnitude of this weight disribution effect enables caravan and camper trailer owners to load their trailers correctly, to achieve optimum
+Knowing the magnitude of this weight distribution effect enables caravan and camper trailer owners to load their trailers correctly, to achieve optimum ball weight.

 When filled LPG and water tanks ahead of the axle(s) increase ball weight; tanks behind the axle(s) decrease ball weight.